onera/paradigm/training/Python/01_Introduction/introduction.md

 - **i_rank** or **rank** : Curent rank mpi in **comm** (0-based)
 - **n_rank** : Size of **comm**

+### Ownership of results

+Ownership of the results is defined either when the feature is created or when the function giving the result is called, using the **ownership** argument.
+Two choices are possible:

+- **PDM_OWNERSHIP_KEEP** : The memory of the result(s) is freed when the feature is freed.
+- **PDM_OWNERSHIP_USER** : The user becomes the owner of the result(s) accessed.
+It is the user's responsibility to free them.

 ### Mesh

 Most computational methods rely on a *mesh* for the spatial discretization of partial differential equations.